-A dark chocolate peanut butter pie with avocado, as well as other wholesome ingredients, and no oven required.
+A chocolate peanut butter pie with avocado, as well as other wholesome ingredients, and no oven required.
 Made of dark chocolate and peanut butter, this pie is basically a giant peanut butter cup.
 And it is vegan, gluten-free, dairy-free, and egg-free.
+View my step by step video below!

 It is a creamy easy no bake pie that is vegan, dairy-free, gluten-free and delicious.
 I used a round pan, but a pie tin will work, too.